I0-OVI/Kaggle-problem/Prediction/Prediction.md

 ```
 If you are careful enough, the input file name is final_monthly_summary_with_coords_converted.csv which had the [date conversion](\Prediction\date_conversion.py) based on the final_monthly_summary_with_coords.csv combined by the month sales and coordinates of shop.
 This is because the feature engineering needs the specific format: Initially the date was like 'month.year'(eg: Jan.13) but the required format was 'year/month/day'. \
 Now, this part is temporarily finished.
-We can turn to the next part .
+We can turn to the next part.

 ### Individual item prediction
 Actually, when I started to handle this section, there was confusion hold by me at that time: I literally did not know the target column.